RobertDalmacio/blink-website-v1-FE/README.md

 >__Latest News Section__: This section uses tabs to display different news categories.
 Bootstrap horizontal cards are used for each post.
 A featured post is shown on FHD and larger screens.
 ---
 ![Recent Tweets Section Screenshots](images/tables/table-tweets.png)
 >__Recent Tweets Section__: Similar to the discography section this section also uses the Owl Carousel jQuery plugin to display each tweet as a separate card.
 Recent tweets are embedded manually from each of the members' Twitter accounts.
-The carousel is configured to cycle every 5 seconds, a play/pause button is included to stop and resume the carousel.
+The carousel is configured to cycle every 5 seconds, a play/pause button is included to stop and resume the caroJojames2734! usel.
 ---
 ![Footer Screenshots](images/tables/table-footer.png)
 >__Footer__: Fully responsive footer with an “About Us” section with clickable social media links, links to each news category, and a newsletter sign-up form.